wjpurdum/BlastOffSite/README.md

 2. Claim an issue for your squad.

-3. Create a new feature branch for this issue in the GitHub app.
+3. Create a new feature branch (**from master**) for this issue in the GitHub app.

 4. Fix the issue.

 5. Commit the fix.

-6. Push (publish) your feature branch.
+6. Push (publish) your feature branch to your fork on GitHub.

 7. Create a pull request for the core contributors to review.